openSUSE/news-o-o/_posts/2025/2025-07-18-fde-rogue-devices.md

 - systemd

 ---

-# Protecting against rogue devices in openSUSE with Full Disk Encryption

 openSUSE have now multiple ways to configure a Full Disk Encryption (FDE) installation.
 A very secure and easy way (YaST2) of doing this is via user space tools, as we described multiple times (like [here][1], [here][2], or [here][3]).
 This solution is based on the `systemd` tool-set like `systemd-cryptenroll`, `systemd-pcrlock` and `systemd-cryptsetup`, among other, orchestrated by the in-house `sdbootutil` script.